MicrosoftDocs/dynamics365smb-docs-pr.it-it/business-central/ui-work-with-notes.md

 ---
 title: Aggiunta di informazioni ai record | Microsoft Docs
-description: Associare una nota a qualsiasi record presente nell'applicazione.
-Ad esempio, se si dispone di informazioni aggiuntive relative a un ordine di vendita che non rientrano in nessuno dei campi dell'ordine di vendita, è possibile scrivere una nota.
+description: 'Associare una nota a qualsiasi record presente nell''applicazione.
+Ad esempio, se si dispone di informazioni aggiuntive relative a un ordine di vendita che non rientrano in nessuno dei campi dell''ordine di vendita, è possibile scrivere una nota.'
 author: jswymer
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
-ROBOTS: NOINDEX,NOFOLLOW
+ROBOTS: 'NOINDEX,NOFOLLOW'
 ms.date: 04/01/2021
 ms.author: jswymer
-ms.openlocfilehash: dde082a69ff9074dc0afd86e6b4e71f0d68d5cbd
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: it-IT
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8511946"
 ---
-# <a name="add-and-view-notes-on-records"></a>Aggiungere e visualizzare note nei record
+# Aggiungere e visualizzare note nei record
  È <!--OnPrem and your colleagues -->possibile aggiungere note ai record presenti nell'applicazione.
 Molte pagine, in particolare quelle in cui viene visualizzato un elenco di record, ad esempio la pagina **Ordini di vendita**, includono l'azione **Note** oppure il riquadro Dettaglio informazioni **Note**. <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
 For example, a note could be a general comment or processing instruction to your colleague, who can then respond to your note using their own **Notes**.
 Or, your colleague can add a note that gives you extra information about a sales order that is not covered by the information on the sales order.
 These notes and correspondences will follow the record as it is processed in the company.-->

  > [!NOTE]